 Caller: That's interesting because the quince paste recipes that I was able to find they all use water obviously to boil down the fruit, but the quench is much firmer than the kiwi Berry.
 Yeah, that's a good idea.
 I'll give that a try next time.

-CK: Yeah, that's the only thing I can think of Sarah, do you have words of wisdom here?
+CK: Yeah, that's the only thing I can think of Sara, do you have words of wisdom here?